vanus-labs/vanus-connect/connectors/sink-mongodb/README.md

 ## Introduction

-The Sink MongoDB is a [Vance Connector](vc) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and insert/update/delete this data to mongodb.
+The Sink MongoDB is a [Vance Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and insert/update/delete this data to mongodb.

 For examples, If incoming event looks like: